 Highway Rat Activity Trail

-The new ‘Highway Rat Trail’ will launch at Gisburn Forest on February 1st 2018, replacing the previous ‘Gruffalo Spotters’ Trail’.
-The new trail is aimed at younger children, but the whole family can enjoy completing activities and spotting characters.
+The ‘Highway Rat Trail’ will run until December 31st 2018 at Gisburn Forest.
+It replaced the previous ‘Gruffalo Spotters’ Trail’.
+The trail is aimed at younger children, but the whole family can enjoy completing activities and spotting characters.
 You can find the start at the Gisburn Forest Hub cafe and it is about 1 mile long.
 There’s an optional activity pack available from the Hub Cafe for £3 each.
 It contains an activity leaflet plus an extra activity sheet, a Highway Rat mask, stickers of the Highway Rat characters, string, a pencil and a crayon.

 The Highway Rat is the latest Julia Donaldson and Axel Scheffler book to be brought to life on the forest trails at Gisburn Forest.
 Follow the panels, complete activities and interact with the forest as you head on a journey with The Highway Rat and all the characters from the story.